arthur91f/exeiac/README.md

 - merge_string_on_new_line

 Then ...
 I think all have been said.
 Check our *Best Practice* chapter and *Short Introduction to Bash* if needed.

+### Create your exeiac rooms

+A room is a directory that contains bricks. exeiac will recognize files or directorys as bricks if their names begins by a number and a dash.
+ExeIaC will ignore bricks that aren't directly in the room's directory or directly inside a (super)brick directory.

+The priority order of execution will correspond to the alphabetical order of path from your room.

+**EXAMPLE:**
+In *italic* directory that won't be executed room-directory/
+  1-init/
+    1-monitoring.sh
+    1-production.sh
+    1-staging.sh
+  2-envs/
+    *README.md*
+    1-production/
+      1-network/
+      2-ssh_server/
+      2-cluster_k8s/
+      3-prometheus/
+      4-app/
+        1-database/
+          *how_to/*
+            *1-dump_db*
+            *2-restore_dump*
+        2-k8s_deployment/
+    1-staging/
+      1-network/
+      2-ssh_server/
+      2-cluster_k8s/
+      3-prometheus/
+      *sav/*
+        *4-app/*
+          *1-database/*
+            *how_to/*
+              *1-dump_db*
+              *2-restore_dump*
+          *2-k8s_deployment/*
+          *3-dns/*
+          *4-access/*
+    2-monitoring/
+      1-network/
+      2-ssh_server/
+      3-prometheus_federated/
+      4-grafana/
+  *documentation/*
+    *1-install_terraform*
+    *2-on-call_duty_calendar*

+Here the priority order for applying will be:
+1-init/1-monitoring.sh
+1-init/1-production.sh
+1-init/1-staging.sh
+2-envs/1-production/1-network/
+2-envs/1-production/2-cluster_k8s/
+2-envs/1-production/2-ssh_server/
+2-envs/1-production/3-prometheus/
+2-envs/1-production/4-app/1-database/
+2-envs/1-production/4-app/2-k8s_deployment/
+2-envs/1-staging/1-network/
+...

 ### Now lets use exeiac command line